Sony RX100 IV vs Olympus TG-5

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV is the clear winner of the match-up (15 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV is the clear winner of the match-up (15 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony RX100 IV vs Olympus TG-5